-To resume monitoring virtual server Elements in Uptime Infrastructure Monitor, do the following:
+To resume monitoring VMware vCenter server Elements in Uptime Infrastructure Monitor, do the following:

-- 1. In the Infrastructure panel, click the gear icon beside the Hyper-V host or VMware vCenter server, then in the pop-menu, select View. - 2.
-On the Element profile page, ensure the Info tab is selected. - 3.
-Click Inventory for Hyper-V or Inventory Detail for vCenter. - On the Inventory Detail page, from the Ignored Elements list, select the checkboxes that correspond to the ESX hosts or clusters (if applicable), or individual VMs that you want to start monitoring.
+- 1. In the Infrastructure panel, click the gear icon beside the VMware vCenter server, then in the pop-menu, select View. - 2.
+On the VMware vCenter Element profile page, ensure the Info tab is selected. - 3.
+Click Inventory Detail. - 4.
+On the vCenter Inventory Detail page, from the Ignored Elements list, select the checkboxes that correspond to the ESX hosts or clusters, or (if applicable) individual VMs that you want to start monitoring.